-5.2 Clean Closure
+5.2 Industrial Clean Closure

-Clean closure of the BGCAPP SDC 1200 will involve decontamination and/or removal of equipment, systems, and areas containing, or contaminated with, hazardous waste or hazardous constituents in a manner that is protective of human health and the environment such that post-closure care is not required.
-Closure will be conducted in accordance with 24915-70-G01-GGPT-00001, Attachment I - SDC 1200 Closure Plan.
+Industrial clean closure of the BGCAPP SDC 2000 will involve decontamination and/or removal of equipment, systems, and areas containing, or contaminated with, hazardous waste or hazardous constituents in a manner that is protective of human health and the environment such that post-closure care is not required.
+Closure will be conducted in accordance with

+24915-80-G01-GGPT-00001, Attachment I - SDC 2000 Closure Plan (CDRL A010).
 The general process flow applied to each HWMU is provided in Figure 8.
 As required by operational history, clean closure will be demonstrated by inspection, unventilated monitoring, and/or analysis of wipe or rinsate samples for chemicals of potential concern (COPCs) identified based on the wastes stored in the HWMU (Table 3) and generator knowledge.
 Chemicals of Potential Concern for the site are defined in Table 4 by analyte class.
-Notably, the agents (VX and H) are excluded because clean closure for these compounds is more effectively demonstrated through unventilated monitoring which is outside the scope of this plan (see Section 2.0).
+Notably, agent is excluded because clean closure for agent is more effectively demonstrated through unventilated monitoring which is outside the scope of this plan (see Section 2.0).
 The following paragraphs provide a conceptual site model for each HWMU to conclude on the closure requirements for each.
 Table 5 provides a summary of the resulting sampling requirements and analytes specific to each HWMU based on the site model.
 Quality objectives, to include Closure Target Levels, are provided in Section 6.0.

-5.2.1 ESM
+5.2.1 ECM

-As described in Section 5.1.3.4, hazardous waste activities in the ESM were limited to storage and transfer.
-The ESM was designed to capture potential contaminants released from primary containment systems (projectiles, RWCS pallets), and the potential for residual contamination is remote.
-There have been no known releases outside containment areas and only a single incidence of hazardous waste exposure of the containment surface (mustard spill documented in 24915-GEN-5PL-70-00019, Health-Based Risk Assessment for Explosive Destruction Technology Changeover from Mustard Agent to VX Agent).
-A record review will be conducted at completion of agent operations and documented in 2915-CL-5PL-70-00003, SDC 1200 Health-Based Risk Assessment (pending) to confirm spill history.
+As described in Section 5.1.3.3.1, hazardous waste activities in the ECM were limited to storage and transfer.
+The ECM was designed to capture potential contaminants released from primary containment systems (munitions, CRW), and the potential for residual contamination is remote.
+There have been no known releases outside containment areas and only a single incident of hazardous waste release which was captured by the spill containment provided by the RWCS pallet.
+A record review will be conducted at completion of agent operations and documented in 24915-CL-5PL-80-00003, SDC 2000 Health-Based Risk Assessment (pending) to confirm spill history.

-Decontamination, decommissioning, and demolition activities will be conducted in accordance with 24915-70-G01-GGPT-00001, Attachment I - SDC 1200 Closure Plan, and site plans and procedures defined to minimize potential release to the environment.
-Current expectation is that the ESM and IONEX 1K filtration system and components within will be demolished and shipped off site for disposal or resource recovery.
-Based on this end state, the following activities will be completed as part of clean closure in accordance with Section 8.6.1 of 24915-70-G01-GGPT-00001:
+Decontamination, decommissioning, and demolition activities will be conducted in accordance with 24915-80-G01-GGPT-00001, Attachment I - SDC 2000 Closure Plan (CDRL A010), and site plans and procedures defined to minimize potential release to the environment.
+Current expectation is that the ECM will be retained for reuse and the IONEX 1K and 4K filtration systems and components within will be demolished and shipped off site for disposal or resource recovery.
+Based on this end state, the following activities will be completed at the ECM as part of clean closure in accordance with Section 8.3.1.1 of 24915-80-G01-GGPT-00001: